jannahalka/notes/brain/README.md ITU DevOps Project.md

 - [x] Orchestration of dagger workflow through gh actions

 ## Todos - NOT PART OF README.md
+- Asserts in the project
+	- In `features.py` check if the path for cleaned data exists.

 ### TODO: General logging for the project
 Throughout the project we have tasks like training, cleaning data, selecting best performing model, etc. All of that should come with logging, which will enhance developer experience, while running and debugging various scripts.